Which of the following biogeochemical cycles does not have an atm... | Channels for Pearson+

 1

-Understand the concept of biogeochemical cycles: These are pathways by which elements move through the Earth's atmosphere, hydrosphere, lithosphere, and biosphere.
+Identify the key biogeochemical cycles mentioned in the problem: Sulfur cycle, Phosphorus cycle, Carbon cycle, and Nitrogen cycle.

-Identify the atmospheric phase: An atmospheric phase in a biogeochemical cycle involves the element being present in the atmosphere, typically as a gas.
+Understand that an atmospheric component in a biogeochemical cycle means that the element or compound is present in the atmosphere as a gas.

-Examine each cycle: Consider whether each cycle involves an atmospheric phase.
-The carbon cycle involves carbon dioxide in the atmosphere, the nitrogen cycle involves nitrogen gas, and the sulfur cycle involves sulfur dioxide.
+Review the characteristics of each cycle: The Carbon cycle involves carbon dioxide (CO2) in the atmosphere.
+The Nitrogen cycle involves nitrogen gas (N2) in the atmosphere.
+The Sulfur cycle involves sulfur dioxide (SO2) and other sulfur compounds in the atmosphere.

-Focus on the phosphorus cycle: Unlike the other cycles, the phosphorus cycle does not have a significant atmospheric phase.
-Phosphorus primarily moves through the lithosphere, hydrosphere, and biosphere.
+Recognize that the Phosphorus cycle is unique because it does not include a gaseous phase; phosphorus is typically found in soil, rocks, and water, but not in the atmosphere.

-Conclude the analysis: Based on the examination, identify the cycle that lacks an atmospheric phase, which is the phosphorus cycle.
+Conclude that the Phosphorus cycle is the biogeochemical cycle that does not have an atmospheric component.

 Watch next